rezaamb/How-to-Install-Zabbix-7.0-on-Ubuntu-24.04-22.04-/zabbix-setup.md

 mysql> quit;
 ```

-## Configure the database for Zabbix server
+## Step 6: Configure the database for Zabbix server
 ```
 vim /etc/zabbix/zabbix_server.conf
 DBPassword=password
 ```

-## Step 4: Configure firewall
+## Step 7: Configure firewall
 If you have a UFW firewall installed on Ubuntu, use these commands to open TCP ports: 10050 (agent), 10051 (server), and 80 (frontend):
 ```bash
 apt install ufw -y